Shows

 Ishq Mastana | Drunk on Love

-Life and philosophy of Kabir, in story and song
+Life and vision of Kabir, in story and song

 An introduction to the enigmatic, iconoclastic 15th century Bhakti-Sufi poet, Kabir, through storytelling, commentary, poetry and songs.
 The songs are in dialects of Hindi and the entire narration will be in English.